salesforce-ux/design-system/ui/components/forms/flavors/multi-select/index.markup.md

   - `ctrl + space` toggles selection on the focused option, in addition to previous selections
   - `ctrl + a` selects all options in the list
   - `cmd/ctrl + right` and `cmd/ctrl + left` Moves selected items between lists
   - `space` toggles "Drag and Drop" mode.
-When in "Drag and Drop mode:
+When in "Drag and Drop" mode:
     - Up and Down arrows move the selected items _within_ the current list

 **Updating Operation and State**